swol1/twitch_telegram_bot/Readme.md

 ```bash
 cp .env.template .env
 ```
-Then fill in environment variables inside the .env.development or .env file.
+Then fill in environment variables inside the .env.local or .env file.

 ### 3. Generate Your Own Secrets